ds-04/cobbler_deploy/README.md

 # Setting up the role

-- Edit the defaults/main.yml file accordingly
+- 1) copy the defaults/main.yml to vars/main.yml and edit accordingly.
+See header text.
-- Run the role
+- 2) Run the role

+**If you do nothing for i), you'll end with defaults which results in:<br><br>
+   ISOs downloaded: CentOS-7-x86_64-Minimal-2009.iso, debian-10.10.0-amd64-netinst.iso<br>
+   Distros setup: Centos-79-minimal-x86_64, debian-10.10.0-netinst-x86_64 (gtk,xen also)<br>
+   Profiles setup: same as above<br>
+   Repos setup: EPEL8_x86_64 with 'atop' package only<br>
+   Systems setup: whatever groups['all'] in ansible finds**<br>

 # Running tasks